ProgressNS/sidekick-docs/user-guide/publish-app/android-publish.md

 1. In the **Pricing & distribution** tab, complete the pricing and distribution settings for your app and click **Save Draft**.
 1. In the **App releases** tab, select between the **Alpha**, **Beta** and **Production** tracks and click on the respective **Manage** button.
 The **Alpha** and **Beta** tracks are used for initial testing of your application.
 Only the **Production** track can be used to publish your app to Google Play.
 1. In the screen of the selected track, click **Create Release**.
-1. Under **APKs to add** provide the application package created in Step 1.
+1. Under **APKs to add** provide the application package (`APK`) created in Step 1.
 Review your draft release and make any additional changes if needed.
 1. Select **Review**.
 In the **Review and rollout release** screen, verify there are no issues with the release before rolling it out to users.
 Address any warnings or errors.
 1. Click **Confirm rollout** to publish your app.